-The Nose Cone - A Critical Component
+The Nose Cone

-One, if not the most important parts of Aussie Invader 5R is the design and construction of the nose cone.
+One of the most important parts of Aussie Invader 5R is the design and construction of the nose cone.
 The nose cone sets up the airflow over the whole car, which is critical for the cars aerodynamic performance and stability.

 When the car is running at subsonic speeds, a lot of what is going to happen to Aussie Invader’s airflow can be predicted with some certainty as there is aerodynamic data available on cars running in this speed range.

-It is a lot more difficult to predict the actual airflow around the vehicle when it is travelling in the transonic speed range.
-Aerodynamicists remind us that some parts of the car are receiving subsonic airflow and some are receiving supersonic airflow at the same time.
+at the same time.
 This can result in turbulent airflow and general instability.
 Unfortunately, there is virtually no data available to any LSR teams on supersonic airflow close to the ground.
-Thrust SSC achieved mach 1.02, 763mph (1,223 km/h) but SSC only just made it through the sound barrier and the real fun starts when you exceed the speed of sound by a good margin.
+Thrust SSC achieved mach 1.02, 763mph (1,223 km/h) but Thrust SSC only just made it through the sound barrier and the real fun starts when you exceed the speed of sound by a good margin.

 Aircraft have travelled at supersonic speeds for over 60 years.
 However, the shock waves from an aircraft can dissipate in all directions, where as a car in contact with the ground is completely different and the shock waves reflected from the ground can potentially cause a lot of unwanted lift and drag issues.